Questions and Answers

 The sacral nerves control the bladder and muscles related to urination.
 A breakdown of communication between the sacral nerves and the brain can lead to problems with storing and voiding urine.

-What are the benefits and potential side effects or complications of sacral neuromodulation?
+What are the benefits and potential side effects or complications of Medtronic Bladder Control Therapy?

-For many people who suffer from overactive bladder, sacral neuromodulation may reduce symptoms that cannot be adequately treated with treatments like medications or behavioral therapy.
-InterStim Therapy is reversible and can be discontinued at any time by turning off or removing the device.
-Unlike other surgical treatment options for OAB, InterStim Therapy starts with an evaluation.
+For many people who suffer from overactive bladder, Medtronic Bladder Control Therapy may reduce symptoms that cannot be adequately treated with treatments like medications or behavioral therapy.
+Medtronic Bladder Control Therapy is reversible and can be discontinued at any time by turning off or removing the device.
+Unlike other surgical treatment options for OAB, Medtronic Bladder Control Therapy starts with an evaluation.
 During this evalution you can experience how it feels and how it works, prior to going forward with the implant procedure.

-Implanting an InterStim Therapy system has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
+Implanting an InterStim System has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.

 - Pain at the implant site or new pain